SirRamEsq/SmartShape2D/addons/rmsmartshape/documentation/Resources.md

 Most likely, the textures you use will not *perfectly* fit the polygon.
 This setting allows you to determine how SmartShape will rectify this.

-Differt options may look better or worse depending on the art-style.
+Different options may look better or worse depending on the art-style.

-- Sqush and Stretch
+- Squish and Stretch
   - Texture will be mutated
   - Either slightly squished or stretched to fit the polygon
 - Crop